xordspar0/squirrelbot/README.md

 To run this bot, you first need to get an API token from Telegram.
 The directions for doing that are [here](https://core.telegram.org/bots).

-Once you have your API token, run SquirrelBot with the required command-line
+Once you have your API token, run Squirrelbot with the required command-line
 arguments:

 ```sh